fiveisgreen/asciibox/README.md

 * -s (--style) Specifies the box style.

 Ways to read in text
-* -t [textbox text] Enter textbox text as command line arguments.
+* -t (--text) [textbox text] Enter textbox text as command line arguments.
 Text can be in quotes or not, either way.
 This overrides -f.

 * -i (--interactive) Enter textbox text in a stdin interactive session.
 Exit the interactive session by writing .q on a new line, then enter.